What is a full-time equivalent (FTE)?

 - Add full-time count + part-time FTE for your total

-This FTE calculation determines whether your organization qualifies as an Applicable Large Employer (ALE) under ACA regulations.
-Understanding full-time equivalent requirements helps you stay compliant while managing working hours per part-time employee effectively.
+This FTE calculation determines whether your organization qualifies as an ALE under ACA regulations.
+Understanding full-time equivalent requirements helps you ensure compliance while managing working hours per part-time employee effectively.

 How to calculate revenue per FTE

-Revenue per FTE measures organizational productivity and helps benchmark performance.
+Revenue per FTE measures organizational productivity and helps benchmark performance against industry standards.
 The formula is:

 Revenue per FTE = Net revenue ÷ Number of FTEs

-For example, if your company generated $1 million in revenue with 10 full-time employees working 40 hours and part-time employees working 20 hours (equal to 10 additional FTEs), the calculation would be:
+For example, if your company generated $1 million in revenue with 10 full-time employees working 40 hours and additional part-time employees equivalent to 10 FTEs, the calculation would be:

 $1,000,000 ÷ 20 FTEs = $50,000 revenue per FTE

 This metric helps you compare productivity across teams and identify opportunities to improve efficiency.
-Full-time and part-time employees contribute differently to this calculation, which is why converting to FTEs provides the most accurate comparison.
+Full-time and part-time employees contribute differently to raw output, which is why converting to equivalent full-time positions provides the most accurate comparison for workforce planning and budget allocation decisions.
+Track this metric quarterly to see how changes in staffing affect your bottom line.